 1. With your pencil, draw your image.
 I’m NOT an artist, so it’s a good thing it doesn’t matter as the paper will cover up my sad excuse for a polar bear!

 2. Add glue to the entire inside of the animal’s body.
 My kids love this step.

 3. Grab a chunk of shredded paper and sprinkle it onto your glue.
 My paper shreds are 1-2 inches long, so I had to scrunch and bend some of them to stay within the outline.
 Press the paper shreds down, making sure they are in place and then shake off any extra paper that didn’t stick into the box.

 4. Glue on your googly eyes and nose.
 Cut and glue your colored paper to make any embellishments you’d like to add.

-Here is our snowy owl, complete with a little red bow… or white penguin if that’s what your brain is telling you!
+Here is our snowy owl!
+She is complete with a little red bow.
+She could also be a white penguin if that’s what your brain is telling you!
+So cute right??

-And here’s our snowman too.
+And here is our snowman too.
 He turned out cute with fun googly eyes and pom pom buttons!
+I love this craft!